alfredricker/MarketEngine/notes.md

 #7-28-23
 Use postman for debuggin and web scraping

+#8-1-23
+api.explodingtopics.com looks like it will be a very useful api (if it turns out to be free and functional)

+I think that web scarping the popularity and sentiment of a given company at a given time should be the crux of the model

+#8-3-23
+For EPS data, I am using alphavantage and am including a counter of the number of weeks since the release of the data (because this might be relevant to price hype and what not)

+#8-4-23
+IMPORTANT: since I want to look at how the present day data effects the closing price of tomorrow, I have to copy the close column, and shift it down 1 position in a new row

 ##HOW TO CREATE THE MODEL
 Data Preprocessing: Clean and preprocess your data thoroughly.
 Handle missing values, scale the features appropriately, and consider normalization or standardization to make optimization easier for the neural network.